/ Samsula-Spruce Creek Work Accident Lawyer

 Ensuring that all medical evidence is comprehensive and accurately reflects your condition can significantly bolster your claim.

-If your occupational accident causes a long-term impairment, you may be able to receive additional benefits under Florida law.
-These benefits are meant to make up for the lasting impact of your injury on your capacity to earn a living.
+If your occupational accident leads to a lasting condition, you may be eligible for further compensation under Florida law.
+These payments are intended to compensate for the ongoing effects of your injury on your future employment potential.

 Types of permanent disability benefits: